-Benjamin Toff is an assistant professor at the Hubbard School of Journalism and Mass Communication and a faculty affiliate of the Center for the Study of Political Psychology and the Department of Political Science at the University of Minnesota.
-He studies media audiences and political engagement, public opinion, and changing journalistic practices.
+Benjamin Toff is an Associate Professor at the Hubbard School of Journalism and Mass Communication and Director of the Minnesota Journalism Center.
+He is also a faculty affiliate of the Center for the Study of Political Psychology and the Department of Political Science at the University of Minnesota.
+He studies news audiences and political engagement, public opinion, and changing journalistic practices.
+He is the author of Avoiding the News: Reluctant Audiences for Journalism (2024, Columbia University Press, with Ruth Palmer and Rasmus Kleis Nielsen).
+His research has been published in the Journal of Communication, Public Opinion Quarterly, Political Communication, the International Journal of Press/Politics, Journalism, Journalism Studies, and Digital Journalism

-His work has been published in the Journal of Communication, Public Opinion Quarterly, Perspectives on Politics, Political Communication, the International Journal of Public Opinion Research, Journalism, Journalism Studies, and Digital Journalism.
 He received his PhD in political science from the University of Wisconsin-Madison in 2016 and a BA in social studies from Harvard in 2005.
 Prior to entering academia, he worked as a journalist and researcher at The New York Times.

 Educational Background & Specialties